Interpretation of Mathematics

 In this way, it does make sense to say

-since the if does not represent a connective in FOL, as in $\to$, but rather a connective in natural language, English.
+since the if does not represent a connective in FOL, as in

 The nature of definitions then change slightly.
 They can be thought of as providing a lens or filter for certain forms of statements, so the statements may be reasoned about at a higher level.
 Definitions may then also be seen as philisophical statements, that connect concepts with their set theoretic embedding.